Toyota 92C-V

-The Toyota 92C-V was a prototype racing car built by Toyota as a Group C car, and later as a LMP car.
+The Toyota 92C-V was a prototype racing car built by Toyota as a Group C car, and later as an LMP car.
 It raced in the 24 Hours of Le Mans for three years.
 It also took part in the final year of the All Japan Sports Prototype Championship during the 1992 season.

 Although with different names, the same two cars were used at the 24 Hours of Le Mans for three years, and simply updated each year.
 A third chassis was used for the 1992 All Japan Sports Prototype Championship.

 1992

 Three cars were entered into the 1992 All Japan Sports Prototype Championship.
 The cars took part in every race.
 The 92C-V managed 4 top-three finishes out of the 6 races, but could not manage a win.

 Two cars were entered into the 1992 24 Hours of Le Mans, with the numbers #34 and #35.
 The cars qualified 11th and 15th overall, respectively.
 The 92C-Vs were the only cars in the Group C2 class to start the race.
 Both cars finished.
 The #34 car finished in 9th place overall.
 However, the #35 car managed to improve its position to 5th overall.
 It completed 346 laps, 6 laps behind the winner.